taylordr/supracentrality/README.md

 The results shown in [2] and [3] were created using Matlab code.

-To see the code for [2], go to the 'matlab_code' branch of this repository: https://github.com/taylordr/supracentrality/tree/matlab_code
+To see the codecode for [2], go to the 'matlab_code' branch of this repository: https://github.com/taylordr/supracentrality/tree/matlab_code

-To see the code for [3], go to https://github.com/taylordr/Temporal_Eigenvector_Centrality
+To see the github repository for [3], go to https://github.com/taylordr/Temporal_Eigenvector_Centrality